Provably Efficient Off-Policy Adversarial Imitation Learning with Convergence Guarantees: Implementation Details

 For MiniGrid EmptyRoom tasks, we exactly follow the algorithm introduced in the main paper which consists of policy updates given by \eqref{eq:closed_form} and reward updates given by \eqref{eq:reward_update}.
 The only difference is that we do not learn the transition function for policy updates.
 Instead, we assume the transition function is known when we estimate Q-values, since it only impacts the regret of policy updates which is not the focus of this work.
 We make a small modification to the MiniGrid action set by changing it from $\{\text{stay, go forward, turn left, turn right}\}$ to $\{\text{stay, up, down, left, right}\}$.

 We consider the learning rates $\sigma=10\sqrt{\frac{2\log(4)}{H^2K}}$ and $\eta=\frac{5}{\sqrt{K}}$ for policy updates and reward updates, respectively.
 We train each algorithm for $10{,}000$ environment interactions.
 We set the horizon $H$ of an episode to $3n$, where $n\times n$ is the size of the room.
 We maintain a replay buffer with size of $128$, and we sample $32$ data points from the replay buffer when we conduct reward updates.
 The experiments were run with two A5000 GPUs (24G memory) and it took approximately 5 minutes for each environment and each seed.
-For the full implementation, see the \href{https://github.com/fairytale9/off_policy_ail_minigrid}{github repository}.